 I've been working on this recipe for a year now, minor adjustments - adding raisins, removing raisins.
-Flip flopping between rolled and quick oats.
+Flip-flopping between rolled and quick oats.
 It's been sort of a project.
 You see, people have strong convictions about their oatmeal cookies.
 I set out to interview a few cookie enthusiasts, and my results concluded that their convictions towards rolled oats were strong.
-Contrariwise, when the same group of people were asked to sample cookies made with quick oats, no one was the wiser.
+Contrariwise, when the same group of people was asked to sample cookies made with quick oats, no one was the wiser.

 Essentially, rolled oats and quick oats are both made from whole oat grains minus the husk - which is called a groat.
 Rolled oats are steamed and then pressed whole, while quick oats are cracked into tiny pieces before they have been steamed and pressed, therefore they retain less texture than rolled oats but cook quicker.
 Rolled oats are often also called old-fashioned oats.
 Oats are an excellent addition to cookies, because they increase the protein, fibre and nutrient context, change the texture to become a bit more chewy, and impart a nutty flavor.
 This is how I justify eating cookies for breakfast.
 You're welcome.